 In attempting to reach the 2017 Africa Cup of Nations, Burundi sought to finish as one of the two best runners-up against former participants Namibia and Niger.
 Although it ended in second during qualifying for the 2017 Africa Cup of Nations (ahead of Namibia and Niger on tiebreakers), Burundi lost four matches during the campaign, finishing 12 points behind Senegal.

 On Jan.
-12, 2017, Burundi found itself seeded in Pot 3 for the 2019 Africa Cup of Nation qualification phase.
+12, 2017, Burundi was seeded in Pot 3 for the 2019 Africa Cup of Nation qualification phase.
 The East African nation would face Mali, Gabon, and South Sudan (having reached this phase courtesy of a 6-2 aggregate victory over Djibouti).
 Burundi started qualifying in style against South Sudan.
 Three goals in 30 minutes gave Burundi a positive start.

 Initially, the 2019 African Cup of Nations would have featured 16 African countries.
 Nearly six months after the draw, a significant change unfolded for Africa's continental tournament.
-The tournament would take place in June-July 2019, not in January 2019, and the competition would feature 24 nations.
+The tournament would occur in June-July 2019, not in January 2019, and the competition would feature 24 nations.
 That meant that the top two countries in each qualifying group would play.